-For more information about coronavirus in our community, please visit the San Juan Basin Public Health website.
+For more information, please visit the San Juan Basin Public Health website.

 The federal government is distributing free test kits mailed to you for a limited time at COVID.gov.